mvz/wait_up/README.md

 Play sound files slowly so you can follow along.

-This will be a port of playitslowly to Ruby + GirFFI.
+This will be a port of playitslowly to Ruby + Ruby-GNOME2.

 ## Usage